DataDog/stratus-red-team/docs/user-guide/programmatic-usage.md

 # Programmatic Usage

 Stratus Red Team is mainly used from the CLI, but you can use it programmatically as well!
+Use-cases include automation, and creating your own attack techniques.

 ## Installing Stratus Red Team as a dependency